Gluten-Free Dairy-Free Veggie Quiche with Quinoa Crust

 One solution to stressed out mornings is make-ahead meals or easy meals.

-And if you are on a low carb diet, simply sub out the gluten-free crust for a grain-free crust.
+And if you’re on a low carb diet, simply sub out the gluten-free crust for a grain-free crust.

 This gluten-free quiche is easily made ahead and can then be reheated in the morning for a quick breakfast that’s sure to satisfy.

 I don’t have many recipes with egg on my blog since my son has a life-threatening allergy to them, but my youngest is a BIG egg fan and I’m gradually reintroducing them to my diet.
-Eggs used to really aggravate my thyroid disease, but I’m working on a lot of healing.
-I’ve reintroduced little bits of egg now and then to my diet and so far, so good.
+Eggs used to really aggravate my thyroid disease, and at one point I became anaphylactic to them, but now I can actually eat some.
+So eggs have a place on my site now.

 The gluten-free quiche’s crust is a light addition that would easily be adaptable to sweet desserts as well.